 Animal Welfare Funding and Fundraising

 The organizations listed below represent only a small sampling of grantmakers and information sources specific to animal welfare.
-For a more complete listing, please visit your local Foundation Center Cooperating Collection where you can search the Foundation Directory Online database for many more relevant funding opportunities.
+For a more complete listing, please visit your local network partner of the Foundation Center where you can search the Foundation Directory Online database for many more relevant funding opportunities.

 Founded in 1866, the ASPCA was "the first humane organization in the Western Hemisphere."
 The Society aims "to alleviate the injustices animals faced then, and [they] continue to battle cruelty today."
 The following pages are of particular interest to those seeking funding: ASPCA Grants and Guidelines for ASPCA Grants.